mlibrary/umich_solr_library_filters/README.md

 This package contains a number of solr analysis filters to transform library data at index and/or query time in a solr index.

+By putting transformations
+into your solr install, you can guarantee that the same changes happen at both index and query time, so the same input will always match.
+Otherwise, you're stuck trying to make sure you're using identical normailzation routines in your indexing code and your search-collecting application code, which can be problematic.

 For an example of a configuration that uses these, check out [my solr6 config](https://github.com/billdueber/solr6_test_conf).